 A Problem I Can Realistically (Help) Solve

 This is where things get tricky.
 I don’t consider myself an expert in any one particular area—I’m more of a generalist.
 I studied math and finance as an undergraduate and biostatistics as a graduate student.
-I’ve worked as a financial advisor, a data scientist at a large management consultancy, and an education executive and product manager at a small, scrappy startup.
+I’ve worked as a financial advisor, a data scientist at a large management consultancy, and an education executive and product manager at a tech startup.
 I’ve built open source software that makes the R programming language more accessible to beginners and an iPhone app that helps people become more conscious about how they spend their money.
 There was even a three month period where I spent my mornings picking bottles out of dumpsters in Hong Kong because the government lacked a formal glass recycling program.

 Perhaps the only common thread is that I love solving new problems and being a beginner.
 I live for what Jeff Bezos calls “Day One”.
 Regardless, I’d like to work on something that leverages some of my existing skills/experience in areas like data science and/or software development.

 I don’t know yet how my fourth requirement will manifest itself.
 Ultimately, whether I build a standalone product, a for-profit company, or a nonprofit, it will be in service of my first three requirements.
 Solving the right problem and doing it well is the priority.

 Finally, I recognize that making progress toward one of society’s biggest problems will require a team of people working in harmony toward a shared vision.
 This is particularly true in my case given my lack of experience/expertise on any of the problems listed above.
 I hope to surround myself with smart, motivated people who will compliment my strengths and weaknesses.